 One of the student programs is, “What makes color in stones?”
 We are asking all of our PRRC members to donate small polished BRIGHT COLORED stones for this project.
 Get those tumblers out and get them tumbling for our kids!
 We are thanking you in advance.”

 Meteorites and Petrified Wood

-We are trying to plan a program on meteorites and cost is prohibitive so we would like the club members to collect anything that is relatively close to a meteorite.
+We are trying to plan a program on meteorites and cost is prohibitive so we would like the Club members to collect anything that is relatively close to a meteorite.
 One of our students shared the following information.
 “I know about meteorites because my uncle is sorta crazy and Gramps says he was hit in the head by a meteor that fell out of the sky, so you got to be careful!”
 We thought his advice was rather informative so we send it on to you.

-Petrified wood has been one of our programs and we wish to thank the Gillespies the Bagshaws and Lynne Wheeler for their donations of different woods for this program.
+Petrified wood has been one of our programs and we wish to thank the Gillespies, the Bagshaws and Lynne Wheeler for their donations of different woods for this program.

 The students send a special THANK YOU to all of you.

 Dear Rimstone Rock Club members: